HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/BitnamiRedisInstall.md

     namespace: redis
 ```
 ### Additional OS configurations (sysctl)
 Redis requires certain host level configurations to perform well.
-These might or might not be required depending on the node configurations.
+These may or may not be required depending on the node configurations.
 See [Configure Host Kernel Settings](https://docs.bitnami.com/kubernetes/infrastructure/redis/administration/configure-kernel-settings/) for more details.

 *Transparent huge pages:* If enabled, you will see this warning in the Redis log: